 Knock, Where the Virgin Mary Appeared

-Knock, right in the middle of nowhere, has been one of the focal points of Catholic worship since 1879 when locals saw a massive apparition involving not only the Virgin Mary but also St. Joseph, St. John the Baptist and assorted angels.
+Knock, in the middle of County Mayo countryside, has been one of the focal points of Catholic worship since 1879 when locals saw a massive apparition involving not only the Virgin Mary but also St. Joseph, St. John the Baptist and assorted angels.
 Today it is one of the important Marian shrines in Europe, less known than Lourdes, but nonetheless attracting about one and a half million pilgrims a year.
-Plus loads of more secular visitors who may be stunned by the sheer size (and at places garish commercial exploitation) of the shrine and its religious environs.
+Even secular visitors tend to visit to be stunned by the sheer size of the shrine and its religious environs.
 There even is a massive, purpose-built airport nearby, conceived by Monsignor Horan and offering direct flights to other important religious sites.

 A National Museum of Country Life

 The only part of the National Museum of Ireland not situated in Dublin, the National Museum of Country Life at Turlough is a modern development showcasing rural life between 1850 and 1950.
-Nostalgically deemed to be the "good old times".
-They weren't.
-Unless you were a well-off landowner.
-Parts of the exhibition might be quite sobering.
+Nostalgically deemed to be the "good old times", these were actually incredibly difficult times unless you were a well-off landowner.
+Stretching beyond the tragedy of the famine, parts of the exhibition might be quite sobering.

 Live Irish Folk Music Sessions in Mayo

 Visiting County Mayo and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, bey default, will be an "original Irish pub") and then join a traditional Irish session.
+Well, why not join the locals by heading out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session.
 Why not give it a try?